Stokes & Sons, Melbourne

 First World War, 1914-1918

-The Discharged Returned Soldier Badge is circular, surmounted by the King George V crown.
-Around the outside of the badge in raised writing is 'ISSUED BY DEPT. OF DEFENCE / RETURNED FROM ACTIVE SERVICE'.
+Circular brass badge surmounted by a King's Crown.
+Around the outside of the badge in raised writing is 'ISSUED BY DEPT. OF DEFENCE RETURNED FROM ACTIVE SERVICE'.
 In the center of the badge is the rising sun under which is 'A.I.F.' in raised letters.
-On the reverse of the badge has been soldered two brass lugs, each with a split pin attached so the badge can be secured to a suit or other clothing.
+On the reverse of the badge has been soldered two brass lugs.
 Beneath the lugs is stamped the badge number '259308'.
-Written under the badge number in raised lettering are the maker's details 'STOKES & SONS / MELB'.
+Written under the badge number in raised lettering are the maker's details 'STOKES & SONS MELB'.

 Worn by Lieutenant G L Dolan DCM, 53 Battalion AIF.
 Born at Surrey Hills, Sydney in June 1894, George Leslie 'Les' Dolan was working as a shop assistant and serving in the militia with the 24th Infantry Regiment, when he enlisted in the AIF on 8 July 1915.
 4905 Private Dolan embarked aboard HMAT A15 Star of England with 1 Battalion, 15th Reinforcements on 8 March 1916.
 After arriving in Egypt, he was transferred to the 53rd Battalion.

 After a period of further training, Dolan embarked for France, arriving at the end of June 1916.
 He moved north with the 53rd Battalion, and entered the line near Fleurbaix in time to participate in the disastrous Battle of Fromelles on 19 July 1916.
 He was promoted to lance corporal a week later.
 Dolan was then promoted to temporary corporal in September, corporal in October, temporary sergeant in May 1917 and sergeant in July.